 What is Common Law Marriage?

-What if the Couple Lives Together But Does Not Claim They are Married?
+What if the Couple Lives Together but Does Not Claim They Are Married?

-This is precisely were a lot of confusion occurs.
+This is precisely where a lot of confusion occurs.
 In jurisdictions that accept common law marriage, the couple STILL must present themselves as husband and wife.
 A couple that does not claim marriage will not be recognized as married, regardless of the length of time they have lived together.